Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 2,250

-The British and Canadian content libraries are the richest catalogs available, with over 3,400 titles available.
+The British and Canadian libraries are the richest catalogs available, with over 3,400 titles each.

-The same can’t be said about the American one, though.
-Because it lacks access to the Star content hub, it has only 2,250 titles.
+The same can’t be said about the American one.
+Because Hulu content isn’t included in the standard plan, it has only 2,250 titles.

 N.B.
 The number of titles available in each country changes all the time.
 The figures quoted above were correct as of writing.